 Please replace <package1>, <package2>, etc with the real package name as you need.

-➌ Enter the user password to proceed with the action.
+Enter the user password to proceed with the action.
 You can see the output list of the three packages mentioned in the command with their details information about the available update packages in the displayed repository.

-Case 04: Check Kernel Updates with YUM
+Case 04: Check Kernel Updates With YUM

-To check for kernel updates, you can use the yum check-update command and get the information that you need.
+To check for kernel updates, you can use the yum check-update

-➊ At first, open the command terminal on your RHEL system.
+- First, open the command terminal on your RHEL system.

-➋ Now, run the following command to get the information about the kernel.
+- Now, run the following command to get the information about the kernel:

 sudo yum check-update kernel